tiredofit/nixos-config/README.md

 **Highlights**:

-- BTRFS subvolume implementation with **hourly automatic snapshots**
+  BTRFS subvolume implementation with **hourly automatic snapshots**
 - **Impermanence** toggled for a clean installation on each reboot
 - Toggled **full disk encryption**
 - Support for **RAID** configurations
+- Toggled options for hardware, applications, and features, like VPNs
+- Much, much more
 - Deployment of secrets using **sops-nix**
-- Some real interesting **bash scripts** for automating common tasks
-- **Declarative** **themes** and **wallpapers** with **nix-colors**

-- I ~sort of blew~spent the summer of 2023 moving into this configuration after waving a fond farewell to near 2 decades of running Arch Linux.
+- I ~blew~spent the summer of 2023 moving into this configuration after waving a fond farewell to near 2 decades of running Arch Linux.
 This, as with life, is still WIP.
 I documented the process on the [Tired of IT!
 NixOS](https://notes.tiredofit.ca/books/linux/chapter/nixos) chapter on my website.

 ## Tree Structure